 Three-dimensional classical ensembles are employed to study recollision dynamics in double ionization of atoms by 780-nm intense lasers.
 After recollision one electron typically remains bound to the atom for a portion of a laser cycle, during which time the nucleus strongly influences its direction of motion.
 The electron then escapes over a suppressed barrier, with its final momentum depending critically on the laser phase at escape.
 The other electron remains unbound after collision, and typically drifts out in a momentum hemisphere opposite from its motion just after the collision.
 Several example trajectories at intensity 0.4 PW/cm2 with various time delays between recollision and ionization are presented.

 Haan, Stanley L.; Breen, L.; Karim, A.; and Eberly, Joseph H., "Recollision dynamics and time delay in strong-field double ionization" (2007).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 487.